sail-sg/SkyLadder/README.md

 ```

 ## Acknowledgement
-We would like to thank the authors of the original [TinyLLaMA](https://github.com/jzhang38/TinyLlama) project for their work.
+We would like to thank the authors of the original [TinyLLaMA](https://github.com/jzhang38/TinyLlama) project for their work, so that we can build on top of it.
 The ladder icon in the title is made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com/)..